-3.4.
-Artificial intelligence - based IntelliCount[TM] provides accurate user- and assay-independent counts of antigen-specific ASC-derived spots
+1.3 Artificial Intelligence-Based IntelliCount[TM] Provides Accurate User- and Assay-Independent Counts of Antigen-Specific ASC-Derived Spots Because of the relatively simple spot morphologies involved, traditional thresholding and fixed parameter-based image analysis algorithms are suited for providing accurate and scientifically validated spot-forming unit (SFU) counts for T-cell ELISPOT [14], and multicolor T-cell FluoroSpot assays [5, 13].
+Such conventional parametric counting is also well suited for pan-Ig and inverted B-cell assays [7, 11, 18, 20, 21], but it frequently disappoints when applied to antigen-specific, direct B-cell assays.
+This is the

-Because of the relatively simple spot morphologies involved, traditional thresholding and fixed parameterbased image analysis algorithms are suited for providing accurate and scientifically validated spot-forming unit (SFU) counts for T cell ELISPOT [14], and multicolor T cell FluoroSpot assays [5,13].
-Such conventional parametric counting is also suited for providing SFU counts for pan and inverted B cell assays [7,11,21,20,18], but it frequently disappoints when applied to antigen-specific, direct B cell assays.
-This is the case when frequencies of antigen-specific ASC in test samples (e.g., PBMC) show considerable variability (which is generally observed, see Note 7).
-In particular, this is the case when the intent of the assay is to extract high-content information on the wide spectrum of secretory footprints, beyond obtaining mere SFU counts present in such assays (e.g., to assess the affinity distribution of an antigen-specific B cell repertoire).
-Even when counting parameters are fine-tuned manually well-by-well (Note 9), it remains challenging to establish parameters to simultaneously detect fuzzy, spread-out, low-intensity spots along with bright compact spots in the same well, and to accurately establish the boundaries for each SFU.
-The latter, however, is essential for the precise quantification of the ASC-derived Ig retained within each SFU, i.e., the "spot mass" (Note 10).
+Fig. 4 Spot size distributions in antigen-specific B cell ImmunoSpot[®] assay do not follow a log-normal function.
+Left panel (a) shows representative spot size (mm2) histogram calculated for ~800 lgG+ spots from SARS-CoV-2 Spike-specific B cell ImmunoSpot[®] assays.
+For the underlying raw data, legends of Figs. 2 and 3 apply.
+Green line corresponds to the best fit of these data with the log-normal distribution function.
+Right panel (b) represents QQ plot for experimental versus theoretical log-normal distributions.
+Systematic deviation of QQ plot (round dots) from the straight line proves that the experimental spot size distribution does not follow a log-normal function.
+Shapiro-Wilk (0.96) and Lilliefors (0.09) statistical tests also rejected the log-normal distribution hypothesis with a 5% significance level case when frequencies of antigen-specific ASC in test samples (e.g., PBMC) show considerable variability (which is generally observed, see Note 7).
+In particular, this is the case when the intent of the assay is to extract high-content information on the wide spectrum of secretory footprints, beyond obtaining mere SFU counts (e.g., to assess the affinity distribution of an antigen-specific B-cell repertoire).
+Even when counting parameters are fine-tuned manually well-by-well (see Note 9), it remains challenging to establish parameters to simultaneously detect fuzzy, spread-out, low-intensity spots along with bright compact spots in the same well, and to accurately establish the boundaries for each SFU.
+The latter, however, is essential for the precise quantification of the ASC-derived Ig retained within each SFU, i.e., the "spot mass" (see Note 10).
 An artificial-intelligence (AI)-based spot recognition algorithm, however, inherently lends itself better to such a task.
-IntelliCount[TM] is built around CTL's proprietary deep neural network that was trained using thousands of ELISPOT and FluoroSpot images.
+IntelliCount[TM] is built around CTL's proprietary deep neural network that was trained using tens of thousands of ELISPOT and FluoroSpot images.
 Thus, it does not require special knowledge for setting counting parameters, and instead, data analysis becomes fully automated and objective.

-High-content analysis of secretory footprints may also require high dynamic range (HDR) imaging to accurately quantify fluorescence intensity for spots whose luminosity span a sufficiently wide range and cannot be fully captured using a single fixed exposure image.
+High-content analysis of secretory footprints may also require high dynamic range (HDR) imaging to accurately quantify fluorescence intensity for spots whose luminosity spans a sufficiently wide range and cannot be fully captured using a single fixed exposure image.
 IntelliCount[TM] fully supports HDR-based HCA integration to quantitatively assess the characteristics of individual spots.
 ImmunoSpot[®] Studio software generates comprehensive HCA data outputs in the form of Flow Cytometry Standard (FCS) files.
-Such data can be processed and viewed within the ImmunoSpot[®] software as dot plots and histograms, or can be readily exported into advanced flow cytometry suites for more detailed statistical analysis using multi-dimensional gating and other tools.
+Such data can be processed and viewed within the ImmunoSpot[®] software as dot plots and histograms, or can be readily exported into advanced flow cytometry suites for more detailed statistical analysis using multidimensional gating and other tools.